legobuff/workshop-pe/exercises/part02-ucp-rbac-structure.md

 ## Part 4 - Create Collections

 We want our cluster to be split into three parts: `dev`, `staging`, `production`.
-Therefor we need to create **collections** to create a virtual possability to seperate our cluster.
+Therefor we need to create **collections** to create a virtual possibility to separate our cluster.

 1. Select your `Shared Resources` and `Collections`